-4/2018 Personal Email spectrum of only to disc should have ndering if you could help with the following.
-Suppose a parent has a donor child, diagnosed with autism disorder.
-Then, one would find out the identity of a sperm donor (when the donor child is still young), cover that the donor has autism too, and apparently in a more serious way then the child (meaning, it ve been rather obvious for the donor bank when the donor offered his services).
-Can you hold a donor of?
-Are they under any legal obligation to refuse potential donors with autism?"
+4/2018 Personal Email diagnose (when the in a more bank whe ondering if you could help with the following.
+Suppose a parent has a donor child, d with autism spectrum disorder.
+Then, one would find out the identity of a sperm donor e donor child is still young), only to discover that the donor has autism too, and apparently e serious way then the child (meaning, it should have been rather obvious for the donor en the donor offered his services).
+Can you hold a donor bank liable?
+Are they under any gation to refuse potential donors with autism?"

-12/2017 Personal Email/Facebook contact them back.
-CCB s ntacted CCB when they turned 18 and CCB told them they would send a certified letter [to the donor] and they would when they had any information.
-They waited a couple of months and contacted CCB again because they hadn't heard aid that he never responded and that they would send another certified letter.
-Months later my sons called them again and y had just received a reply.
+12/2017 Personal Email/Facebook

+"My sons contacted CCB when they turned 18 and CCB told them they would send a certified letter [to the donor] and they would contact them when they had any information.
+They waited a couple of months and contacted CCB again because they hadn't heard back.
+CCB said that he never responded and that they would send another certified letter.
+Months later my sons called them again and they said they had just received a reply.
 My point is that CCB didn't contact my sons."

 "I was conceived thru a donor from CCB I never got a response from them, I kept calling and they just said that the donor had not responded yet."

-12/2017 Facebook donor.
-Aft and will re est daughter reached out to CCB last spring when she turned 18, requesting contact with the er a few days, Latrice Allen emailed my daughter and told her that they "know his whereabouts" ach out to him, but not to expect contact because he has the right to say No. She said they would o contact him 3 times.
+12/2017 Facebook est daughter reached out to CCB last spring when she turned 18, requesting contact with r.
+After a few days, Latrice Allen emailed my daughter and told her that they "know his whereabo outs" and will reach out to him, but not to expect contact because he has the right to say

+No. She said they would attempt to contact him 3 times.
 My daughter never heard back."

+Facebook Group

+· · ·

-9/2017 Facebook Group CCB has just changed their rules and now insists that the DC adults seeking their one facilitated connection with an Open Donor sign a non-disclosure agreement prior to the bank facilitating the contact and stating that the Open Donor will remain anonymous.
+CCB has just changed their rules and now insists that the DC adults seeking their one facilitated connection with an Open Donor sign a non-disclosure agreement prior to the bank facilitating the contact and stating that the Open Donor will remain anonymous.
 A shocking change of conditions.

 When I chose Open Donor with CCB it was written that Open Donor included annual medical updates for the first 6 years.
 I emailed after 1 year and was told no new information.
 I emailed after 2 years and was told the donor hadn't notified them of anything.
 I did not get the impression that the bank had asked.
 I gave up asking.
 The first 6 years was not necessarily the best option anyway, every 3 years to age 18 and contact might have been better.

-9/2017 Facebook Group "Same exact experience here with California Cryobank.
-They continued to release sperm long after they were told of autism and medical issues.
-Today we know and love 36 siblings!!!"
-8/2017 DSR Message A new DSR member says this about her California Cryobank donor, "...the donor refuses to meet, talk or provide any photos, even though he was a "yes" donor. " 6/2017 FDA Citizen's Petition The type of regulation we are requesting is not complicated.
-We are not asking that the government limit the reproductive rights of the people.
-We are asking that the sperm industry comply with minimum requirements.
-At this moment a fabric mesh used for hernia surgeries and the fabrication of pills is much more regulated than sperm used to produce an unlimited number of individuals (i.e., 200 children from the same donor).
-If this continues without regulation the government will have in its hands a population of genetic disorders of epidemic proportions.
-I ask that you please, consider this an FDA priority and investigate with more urgency than a Tylenol recall or an error on an IFU which nobody reads.
+9/2017 Facebook Group

+8/2017

+0/2011 DSR Message

+A new DS DSR Message

+DSR Message SR member says this about her California Cryobank donor, "the donor refuses to meet, ovide any photos, even though he was a "yes" donor. "

+SR member says this about her California Cryobank donor, "the donor refuses to meet,